magicbell/magicbell-js/packages/react/README.md

 ## Custom Themes

 Is is possible to customize the text color, font size and border radius of some elements by providing to the [`MagicBell`](#magicbell) component a `theme` property.
 This is going to be deep merged with the default theme.
+Note that the notification unread and unseen definitions inherit properties from notification default style.

 This is the definition of the default theme: